SAP-samples/teched2022-DA180/exercises/ex5/README.md

 ![](/exercises/ex5/images/5.3.1-price_data_region_rnk.png)
 <br>

-Next, we want to sample the last week period of our time series fuel price data  as our time series test data, to evaluate the forecast quality.
+Next, we want to sample the last week period of our time series fuel price data to be our time series test data, to evaluate the forecast quality.
 ````Python
 # Identifying the first and last data of our time series
 print( "The dataset covers the time period starting from: ")